kobolds-io/kobolds/README.md

 ## Description

-`harpy` is a communication framework to reliably transport data from one system to another. `harpy` also aims to have only the bare necessities for dependencies and compiles to a small single file binary to ensure portability.
+`harpy` is a modern, high performing messaging system for communication between different machines across different networks.
+This means it's easy to scale, easy to apply and robust and reliable enough to support modern workloads.

 ## Quickstart